ppy/osu-wiki/wiki/Tournaments/TWC/2018/en.md

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
    - Finals & Grand Finals use the same mappool.
-2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock), [DoubleTime](/wiki/Game_modifier/Double_Time) and FreeMod.
+2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock), [Double Time](/wiki/Game_modifier/Double_Time) and FreeMod.
 3. Each mappool consists of 14 maps in total with the exception of the Finals pool which will have 16 maps in total.
 4. Each mappool has one tiebreaker.
 5. The NoMod bracket will be played with no modes activated.
-6. The Hidden, HardRock and DoubleTime bracket will be played with the respective modes activated.
+6. The Hidden, Hard Rock and Double Time bracket will be played with the respective modes activated.
 7. The FreeMod bracket will have FreeMod activated.
-Every individual player can pick Hidden, HardRock or both.
+Every individual player can pick Hidden, Hard Rock or both.
    - When playing a FreeMod map, at least 1 player of each team must have at least one mode activated.
 8. The tiebreaker will be played under FreeMod conditions.
    - When playing the tiebreaker, no one needs to have a mode activated.
 9. The size of the NoMod bracket will be 5 in all stages with the exception of the Finals which will have 6 maps.
-10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [HardRock](/wiki/Game_modifier/Hard_Rock) and [DoubleTime](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
+10. The size of the [Hidden](/wiki/Game_modifier/Hidden), [Hard Rock](/wiki/Game_modifier/Hard_Rock) and [Double Time](/wiki/Game_modifier/Double_Time) brackets will be 2 in all stages.
 11. The size of the FreeMod brackets will be 2 in all stages with the exception of the Finals which will have 3 maps.

 ### Scheduling instructions